canaryhealth/jstc/doc/manual.rst

   {{#if flag}}<div><img src="foo.png"/>{{value}}</div>{{/if}}

 which is **great**!
-Except when it isn't...
+Except when it it's not...
 For example, in the following, you *want* the spaces between the "<span>" elements to persist.
 To do that, add a space before the closing ">":

 .. code::